Cody Bellinger Player Props: Cubs vs. Nationals

 Cody Bellinger At The Plate

-- Bellinger is batting .303 with six doubles, a triple, seven home runs and 11 walks.
+- Bellinger has six doubles, a triple, seven home runs and 11 walks while hitting .291.

-- Among the qualifying batters in MLB play, he ranks 26th in batting average, 36th in on-base percentage, and seventh in slugging.
+- Among qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 55th and he is 13th in slugging.

-- Bellinger will look to extend his six-game hitting streak.
-He's batting .316 with two homers in his last outings.

-- He has gone deep in 26.9% of his games this year, and 6.1% of his trips to the dish.
+- In 25.9% of his games this season, he has hit a long ball, and 5.9% of his trips to the dish.

-- Bellinger has driven in a run in 14 games this year (53.8%), including three games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in one contest.
+- In 51.9% of his games this season, Bellinger has picked up at least one RBI.
+In three of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.